rsdoiel/antenna/archives/2024/columns_2024.45.md

 ---

 ## Today.
-Holding each other's hands.
+Holding each other’s hands.

 date: 2024-11-05, from: Robert Reich's blog